kopia/kopia/GOVERNANCE.md

 # Contribution Process

 Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
-For instance, a contributor might be active on the project mailing list and issue tracker, or might supply patches.
+For instance, a contributor might be active on the project mailing list, Slack channel and issue tracker, or might supply patches.
 The various ways of contributing are described in more detail in a separate document.

-The developer mailing list is the most appropriate place for a contributor to ask for help when making their first contribution.
+The Slack channel list is the most appropriate place for a contributor to ask for help when making their first contribution.

 # Decision Making Process

-Decisions about the future of the project are made through discussion with all members of the community, from the newest user to the most experienced PMC member.
-All non-sensitive project management discussion takes place on the project contributors’ mailing list.
-Occasionally, sensitive discussion occurs on a private list.
+Decisions about the future of the project are made by the PMC.
+New proposals and ideas can be brought to the PMC’s attention through the Slack channel or by filing an issue.
+If necessary, the PMC will seek input from others to come to the final decision.

 In order to ensure that the project is not bogged down by endless discussion and continual voting, the project operates a policy of lazy consensus.
 This allows the majority of decisions to be made without resorting to a formal vote.

-## Lazy consensus
+## Lazy Consensus

 Decision making typically involves the following steps:

 * Proposal